The weather in Kenya in January

 January remains warm in Coastal Kenya, with daytime temperatures ranging from 25°C to 30°C (77°F to 86°F).
 Nights are typically milder, with temperatures seldom dropping below 20°C (68°F).

 Additionally, coastal areas may experience higher humidity levels compared to inland regions, contributing to the overall warm and humid conditions throughout the day and night.
-Enjoy the beautiful beaches and water activities such as snorkeling, diving, and swimming in Diani or Watamu.
+Enjoy the beautiful beaches and water activities such as snorkelling, diving, and swimming in Diani or Watamu.

 For the most accurate and up-to-date weather information, you can refer to AccuWeather's Kenya page: AccuWeather Kenya.